 Alazne hugs me tightly.
 By how she’s letting her body rest against mine, she likely wishes we could remain like that for a long time, but we’ll have to walk all the way back home.
 Maybe I’ll call a taxi.
 I’m not in the mood for a stroll anymore.

 My brain keeps replaying that moment when I got off that bus to Donostia and walked up to the totalled Škoda that the original owner of my current body had used to kill himself, inconveniencing random people in the process.
-Couldn’t he have jumped off a bridge, or gotten ahold of a gun and shot himself or something?
+Couldn’t he have jumped off a bridge, or gotten ahold of a gun and shot himself?
 I should have known that this Asier bastard wasn’t any good.
 Maybe I should have haunted some hospital until I found my chance to possess any other body.

 I get a clear image of an unclear subject: the blurry shadow of Asier’s ghost, back when he stood next to me and asked whether I was an angel.
 His own guardian angel, he might have asked, but I have forgotten.
 I pretty much am, aren’t I?
 I have been in charge of putting your life together after you fucked everything up.